drduh/Debian-Privacy-Server-Guide/README.md

     RSA key fingerprint is 19:de:..:fe:58:3a.
     Are you sure you want to continue connecting (yes/no)? yes

-Check the fingerprint on the server from your previous, existing session:
+Check the fingerprint on the server from the previous, existing session:

     $ ssh-keygen -lf /etc/ssh/ssh_host_key.pub
     4096 19:de:..:fe:58:3a /etc/ssh/ssh_host_key.pub (RSA)